denniswangcodes/breadchaser-netlify/content/pages/about.md

   title:
     textAlign: center
 seo:
-  metaTitle: Blog - Demo site
+  metaTitle: About | Breadchaser
   metaDescription: >-
     This is the blog of the demo site where we post about technology, product, and design.
   socialImage: /images/img-placeholder.svg
   type: Seo
-type: PostFeedLayout
+type: PageLayout
 # bottomSections: []
 # postFeed:
 #   type: PagedPostsSection